monsoonmaelstrom/book2/book2.md

 I feel my jaw clench as I resist directing my anger and fear at him instead.

 “How could you let her do this?”
-I ask, just shy of a roar, still taking my ire out on Davy, who doesn’t even have the decency to try to defend himself.
+I ask, just shy of a roar, taking my ire out on Davy, who doesn’t even have the decency to try to defend himself.

 “No one *lets* Hazel do anything,” Alex comments.